syncfusion-content/wpf-docs/wpf/ReportViewer/HTML-Formatted-Data-Support-in-Report-Viewer.md

 * text-align, text-indent
 * font-family
 * font-size
-* Only valid RDL size values, in absolute CSS length units are supported.
-Supported units are: in, cm, mm, pt, pc, px, ex, em.
+* Only valid RDL size values are supported in absolute CSS length units.
+Supported units are: in, cm, mm, pt, pc, px, ex, and em.
-* Relative CSS length units are ignored and not supported.
-Unsupported units include percentage (%), rem.
+* Relative CSS length units are ignored and are not supported.
+Unsupported units include percentage (%), and rem.
 * color
-* padding, padding-bottom, padding-top, padding-right, padding-left
+* padding, padding-bottom, padding-top, padding-right, and padding-left
 * font-weight